BellowAverage/BellowAverage.github.io/content/quickaccess/AboutTheAssignmentAndThisSite.md

 ---
-title: "★ Technical Documentation of the Site (the Assignment)"
+title: "★ Technical Documentation of the Site"
 date: 2024-10-01
 lastmod: 2024-10-04
 draft: false